-Yep- we’re onto the bigger questions about V.A.’s this week – and in a (hopefully) post-COVID world, one decision that business owners of all levels are having to make is where to invest cash, because – let’s face it – there wasn’t loads to begin with, and with a 20% fall in the UK economy reported yesterday, it’s clear that the next few months, and probably years, are going to be lean.
+Yep- we’re onto the bigger questions about V.A.’s this week – and in a (mostly) post-COVID world, one decision that business owners of all levels are having to make is where to invest cash, because – let’s face it – there wasn’t loads to begin with, and with costs of living soaring, and a recession likely in the near future, it’s clear that the next few months, and probably years, are going to be lean.

 It’s helpful to think of it in terms of ketchup (I know, but bear with me).
 All ketchup is made of the same essential ingredients, but depending on which brand you buy, the price will change.